Welcome to today's edition of the Rush 24-7 podcast.

 It takes a supermajority.

-Unlike the uh the House, on the other hand in Russia, it's very easy to change the rules.
+Unlike the House, on the other hand, in Russia, it's very easy to change the rules.

 The rules end at the end of each Congress.

-That a uh once a reading is demanded, it cannot be stopped unless there's unanimous consent, and there are no further interruptions or in order.
+That once the reading is demanded, it cannot be stopped unless there's unanimous consent and no further interruptions are in order.

-That was a precedent that was established uh in the late 70s rush, and it's just really disheartening that the Democrats are gonna do anything possible to pass health health care, even if it means throwing out the precedents of the Senate that goes back to our founding.
+That was a precedent that was established in the late 70s, Rush, and it's just really disheartening that the Democrats are going to do anything possible to pass health care, even if it means throwing out the precedence of the Senate that goes back to our founding.

 Well, I agree with you, but I think it's not just happening in the Senate.